Section 1. Introduction

 Nothing in this rule or N.D.R.Ct.
 3.4 precludes a clerk of court or the electronic case management system from identifying non-confidential records that match a name and date of birth or a name and social security number.

-Statutes, court rules and policies, and federal regulations making certain records confidential, in whole or in part, include:
+Statutes, court rules and policies, and federal regulations making certain records confidential, in whole or in part, include the following.

 12-60.1 Sealing Criminal Records